azizul96/azizul96/README.md

 - 🔭 I’m currently working on Frontend Development
 - 🌱 I’m currently learning Next.js
 - 👯 I’m looking to collaborate on Frontend Web Development Projects
-- ⚡ Fun fact: Love To Coading On React
+- ⚡ Fun fact: Love To Coading In React
 - 📫 How to reach me:  <a href="mailto:azizulislam53468@gmail.com" target="_blank">Email</a> , <a href="https://www.linkedin.com/in/azizul-islam96/" target="_blank">LinkedIn</a>

 ---